willemw12/xmltv2rss/README.md

 # xmltv2rss

-Convert XMLTV (tvguide) listings into an RSS news feed.
+Generate an RSS feed from an XMLTV (tvguide) listing.

 ## Dependencies